dominikschlosser/keycloak-push-mfa-poc/README.md

 - **User key material:** Generate a key pair per user (or per device if you let a user enroll more than one), select a unique `kid`, and keep the private key in secure storage.
 Persist and exchange the public component exclusively as a JWK (the same document posted in `cnf.jwk`).
 With a single device per user you can reuse a stable `deviceId`; only multi-device setups need distinct ids.
 - **Algorithm choice:** The demo scripts default to RSA/RS256 but also support EC keys and ECDSA proofs—set `DEVICE_KEY_TYPE=EC`, pick a curve via `DEVICE_EC_CURVE` (P-256/384/521), and override `DEVICE_SIGNING_ALG` if you need ES256/384/512.
 The selected algorithm lives in the stored JWK (no extra `algorithm` property is stored or sent) so Keycloak enforces it for all future DPoP proofs, login approvals, and rotation requests.
 - **State to store locally:** credential id ↔ real Keycloak user id mapping, the user key pair, the `kid`, `deviceType`, `pushProviderId`, `pushProviderType`, preferred `deviceLabel`, and any metadata needed to post to Keycloak again.
 Track a `deviceId` only when you support multiple devices per user.
 - **Confirm token handling:** When the confirm token arrives through Firebase (or when the user copies it from the waiting UI), decode the JWT, extract `cid` and `credId`, then call `/push-mfa/login/pending` to load user-facing metadata (username + client id/name) before prompting the user.
-After that, sign the login approval JWT and post it to `/push-mfa/login/challenges/{cid}/respond`.
+If the response contains `userVerification`, implement the requested UX (number match / PIN) and include `userVerification` in the signed approval JWT.
 - **Pending challenge discovery:** Before calling `/push-mfa/login/pending`, build a DPoP proof that includes the HTTP method (`htm`), full URL (`htu`), `sub`, `deviceId`, `iat`, and a fresh `jti`, and send it via the `DPoP` header so Keycloak can scope the response to that physical device.
-The response lists each pending challenge with `clientId`, `clientName`, and `username` that should be shown to the user alongside the approve/deny UI.
+The response lists each pending challenge with `clientId`, `clientName`, and `username` (plus optional `userVerification` instructions) that should be shown to the user alongside the approve/deny UI.
 - **Access tokens:** Obtain a short-lived access token via the realm’s token endpoint using the device client credentials.
 The token request itself must include a DPoP proof, and each subsequent REST call must send `Authorization: DPoP <access-token>` alongside a fresh `DPoP` header signed with the same key.
 - **Request authentication:** Every REST call (aside from enrollment, which already embeds the user key) must include a DPoP proof signed with the current user key.
 The proof binds the request method and URL to the hardware-backed key, making replay or reverse-engineering of a shared client secret ineffective.
 - **Error handling:** Enrollment and login requests return structured error responses (`400`, `403`, or `404`) when the JWTs are invalid, expired, or mismatched.
 Surface those errors to the user to re-trigger the flow if necessary.